Gabrielle Aplin: English Rain and Light Up the Dark (2012–2016)

 On 29 February 2012, Aplin announced that she had signed a deal with Parlophone Records.
 Her first major label single titled "Please Don't Say You Love Me" was released on 10 February 2013.
 Later that year, Aplin was confirmed as the soundtrack to the John Lewis & Partners Christmas advert covering Frankie Goes to Hollywood's "The Power of Love".
 The song went on to top the UK Singles Chart in December 2012.
 On 13 May 2013, Aplin released her debut album, English Rain.
 Following its release, English Rain charted at number two on both the UK and Scottish album charts, selling over 35,000 copies.
 It also reached the top ten in Australia, number 11 in Ireland, and number 39 in New Zealand.

 In 2013, Aplin's record label, Never Fade Records, signed Welsh folk-jazz singer Hannah Grace, who had previously supported Aplin on tour, and indie folk artist Saint Raymond to deals.
 Never Fade Records' first release since Aplin's own extended play Home in February 2012 was Saint Raymond's extended play Escapade on 22 April 2013.
 Saint Raymond has since departed Never Fade Records.

 In May 2015, Aplin announced her second studio album, Light Up the Dark.
 The album announcement also featured the release of the title track's music video.
 The video for the second single from Light Up the Dark, "Sweet Nothing," was released on 6 August 2015.
 The album itself was released on 18 September 2015.
-In September of the same year, it was reported that she had signed a modelling deal with Select modelling agency.
+In September of the same year, it was reported that she had signed a deal with Storm Management, a modelling agency.

-In 2016, Aplin gained popularity in Brazil when her song "Home" was used in the popular soap opera Totalmente Demais.
-Aplin visited Brazil in May to make a cameo appearance in the final episode of the soap.
-Following her appearance and a live performance on Domingão do Faustão "Home" reached number 1 on the Brazilian iTunes chart, marking Aplin's fourth number 1 single worldwide.
+In 2016, Aplin gained popularity in Brazil when her song "Home" was used in the popular telenovela Totalmente Demais.
+Aplin visited Brazil in May to make a cameo appearance in the final episode of the show.
+Following her appearance and a live performance on Domingão do Faustão, "Home" reached number 1 on the Brazilian iTunes chart, marking Aplin's fourth number 1 single worldwide.
 On 26 June, Aplin played at the Glastonbury Festival on the Acoustic stage and then on the BBC Introducing stage.